a wonderful spiritual-sexual science that is about personal liberation and self-realization—which has been called “the path of ecstasy.”

 Tantra can easily produce a trance-like state which can cause a condition with possibly harmful outcomes: participation mystique and Tantric thrall.

 Participation mystique is a term developed by the anthropologist Lucien Levy-

 Tantric Thrall is the state of being enthralled (enslaved) by the cumulative effects of Tantric energy resonance which makes its subject less present or conscious to acute sensation or critical thinking processes.
-The resonance of erotic pleasure combined with the deep relaxation produced by Tantric treatments, methods and exercises produces a state of mental numbness which wallows or luxuriates in an open, undifferentiated unity field state of being—unwilling or unable to distinguish or critique activities and relying on trust in integrity as a guard against harm.
+The resonance of erotic pleasure combined with the deep relaxation produced by Tantric treatments, methods and exercises produces a state of mental numbness which wallows or luxuriates in an open, undifferentiated unity field state of being—unwilling or unable to distinguish or critique activities and relying on trust in the integrity of the facilitator or other participants as a guard against harm.

 Surrendering into Tantric Thrall can be healing and liberating—and when consciously prepared to enter into with consented boundaries—is a valuable and enjoyable experience.
-However, everyone should be forewarned that this state is also somewhat of a ‘diminished capacity’ and can create situations where people can be exposed to unscrupulous behavior that causes harm.
+However, everyone should be forewarned that this state also produces a somewhat diminished capacity and can create situations where people can be exposed to unscrupulous behavior that causes harm.

-To avoid being harmed while in a Tantric Thrall, keep awareness active and present with what is happening and enjoy pleasure sensations and avoid surrendering completely with someone you’ve just met, don’t know well, or don’t have consent worked out.
+To avoid being harmed while in Tantric Thrall, keep awareness active and present with what is happening and enjoy pleasure sensations while avoiding surrendering completely with someone you’ve just met, don’t know well, or don’t have consent worked out with.
 Choose to enter into Tantric Thrall only with someone you know well and completely trust.

 - Unscrupulous, reckless, predatory teachers/healers/practitioners